mrm8488/errorGiphy-service/README.md

 ```
 if we do not set a port to be used for the node app, the default port is 3000.
 Then we have to do a request like:
-### http://localhost:3000/:code -> return a "img" (HTML element) that you can embed in your response page.
+### http://localhost:3000/:code -> returns an "img" (HTML element) that you can embed in your response page.
-### http://localhost:3000/ -> return OK meaning that the service is up and working!
+### http://localhost:3000/ -> returns OK meaning that the service is up and working!

 [Live demo for status 200](https://errorgiphy-service.herokuapp.com/200)